ClockVapor/markov-telegram-bot/README.md

 read all messages in its groups.
 If privacy mode is enabled, the bot won't be able to build Markov chains.
 Then, using @BotFather's /setcommands command, copy and paste the following text as your input to set your bot's command list.

-    msg - Generate message from a user deletemydata - Delete your Markov chain data in this group deletemessagedata - Delete a message from your Markov chain data in this group deleteuserdata - (Admin only) Delete a user's Markov chain data in this group
+    msg - Generate message from a user msgall - Generate message based on all users in this group deletemydata - Delete your Markov chain data in this group deletemessagedata - Delete a message from your Markov chain data in this group deleteuserdata - (Admin only) Delete a user's Markov chain data in this group